-I realize God can do this work without me; he can help these beautiful hermanas without my help (Esther 4:14).
-But he’s inviting me to participate in what he’s doing right here.
+I realize God can help these beautiful hermanas with the help of someone else instead of me (Esther 4:14).
+But God is inviting me to participate in what God is doing right here.

 There are many things I can’t show up for.
 And many that I just don’t show up for, even when I can.
 But this, for now, I can do.